akoken/udacity-self-driving-car/src/CarND-Advanced-Lane-Lines/writeup_template.md

 The code for this step is contained in the file called `calibration.py`(calibration.py).

-Note: I saved the camera calibration results instead of calculating them each time.
+Note: I saved the camera calibration results as a pickle file instead of calculating them everytime.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image which you can find an example below.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.